 What is a smash book?

 What is a smash book? it is an unplanned and on-the-move scrapbook is the easiest way to describe it.
-The principal behind it and the basic elements are quite the same, except for preparation and presentation.
+The principle behind it and the basic elements are quite the same, except for preparation and presentation.

 No planning is required for making a smash book.
 If there is a holiday journey you want to record in a smashbook, you simply start pasting pictures and other items on each page each day.
 In a scrapbook, however, one usually start making it AFTER the holiday is over.

 A smash book is a journal in which one pastes pictures, embellishments, memorabilia et al on the go.
 In a scrapbook, planning is essential.

 Smash books do not follow a certain pattern throughout the book.
 Each page is like a new theme and design.
 It celebrates “messy”.
 It is a great activity for those who are not good with arts and crafts.
 But in a scrapbook, the theme is usually uniform.
 It also lays great emphasis on creativity and craftsmanship.

 A smash book is generally a notebook on which you scribble and paste.
 Scrapbooks, however, have pages and layouts pre-planned with a focal point.
 There is a specific slot for a picture and a fixed spot where you can write.
 I love smash books for kids as there are no rules, no preset layout or a specific scrapbook album.

 How to make a smash book for kids

 A notebook or you could use a branded Smashbook – UK Link/US Link